-We spent a fortune in disposable pull-ups as I struggled to keep up with work, a new baby and adjusting to four kids.
-It was pretty much survival mode for a period of time, and potty training was the least of my worries.
+We spent a fortune in disposable pull-ups as I struggled to keep up with work, tending to baby and adjusting to four kids.
+It was pretty much survival mode for a period of time in those postpartum months, and potty training was the least of my worries.

 I’ll be honest, I think there’s a current climate that says that it doesn’t matter what age your child potty trains, just let them take the lead and it’ll happen eventually.

 I completely understood that this process was going to take time.
 I wasn’t upset about that nearly as much as the fact that I knew he was ready to be fully potty trained.